Last updated: January 27, 2026

 text123456789101112131415161718192021222324252627282930312025-09-22T05:31:27.964Z info ResourceLog #0Resource SchemaURL:Resource attributes:-> host.name: Str(falcon)-> host.arch: Str(amd64)-> host.id: Str(4a3dc42bf0564d50807d1553f485552a)-> process.pid: Int(59532)-> process.executable.name: Str(node)-> process.executable.path: Str(/home/ayo/.local/share/mise/installs/node/24.8.0/bin/node)-> process.command_args: Slice(["/home/ayo/.local/share/mise/installs/node/24.8.0/bin/node","--experimental-loader=@opentelemetry/instrumentation/hook.mjs","/home/ayo/dev/dash0/repro-contrib-2838/index.js"])-> process.runtime.version: Str(24.8.0)-> process.runtime.name: Str(nodejs)-> process.runtime.description: Str(Node.js)-> process.command: Str(/home/ayo/dev/dash0/repro-contrib-2838/index.js)-> process.owner: Str(ayo)-> service.name: Str(unknown_service:node)-> telemetry.sdk.language: Str(nodejs)-> telemetry.sdk.name: Str(opentelemetry)-> telemetry.sdk.version: Str(2.0.1)ScopeLogs #0ScopeLogs SchemaURL:InstrumentationScope @opentelemetry/instrumentation-pino 0.49.0LogRecord #0ObservedTimestamp: 2025-09-22 05:31:27.924 +0000 UTCTimestamp: 2025-09-22 05:31:27.924 +0000 UTCSeverityText: infoSeverityNumber: Info(9)Body: Str(hi)Trace ID:Span ID:Flags: 0

-This output demonstrates how the log bridge and the Logs SDK work together:
+This output illustrates how the bridge and Logs SDK work together.
+The original

-While this is the standard approach, be aware that the availability maturity of these bridges varies by language and framework.
-Ensure to check your language's OpenTelemetry documentation to see what's supported and how to configure it.
+While this is the standard integration pattern, the availability and maturity of log bridges varies by language and framework.
+Always consult the OpenTelemetry documentation for your language to confirm what is supported and how it should be configured.

 OpenTelemetry offers a capability that structured logging alone cannot: when you use the OTel SDK for both tracing and logging, it automatically correlates the two.

-To see this in action, your service must emit logs within an active trace span.
-Whenever that happens, the SDK automatically attaches the current trace and span identifiers to each log record.
+For this to occur, logs must be emitted within an active span.
+When they are, the SDK attaches the current trace and span identifiers to each log record automatically.

-In most cases, you will rely on zero-code instrumentation to create spans around common operations such as HTTP requests or database calls, but you can also create spans manually:
+In practice, spans are usually created via zero-code instrumentation around common operations such as HTTP requests or database calls.
+Spans can also be created manually when needed:

 JavaScript1234567import { api, logs, NodeSDK } from "@opentelemetry/sdk-node";const tracer = api.trace.getTracer("example");tracer.startActiveSpan("manual-span", (span) => {logger.info("in a span");});